-I shared an apartment in the village of Achenkirch (30-minutes drive from the main train station in the area – Jenbach).
+I shared an apartment in the village of Achenkirch (30-minutes drive from the central train station in the area – Jenbach).
 A village of little over 2,000 people, it has everything you need for a relaxing stay in a more tucked away setting.
-The Tiroler Madl Chalet is a cosy mountain home with modern furnishings and it is just a few minutes walk from the northern end of the Lake Achensee.
-It’s location in the centre of the village meant all stores and restaurants were close by.
+The Tiroler Madl Chalet is a cosy mountain home with modern furnishings, and it is just a few minutes walk from the northern end of the Lake Achensee.
+Being located in the centre of the village meant all stores and restaurants were nearby.
 Fully equipped with all amenities, each of the five rooms can sleep up to four people (a double bed and bunk beds).
 That’s one fun chalet with a group of friends.

 Book a Hotel in Achensee

 The challenge of my long adventure biking in Achensee was a part of the #Blogville Europe campaign showcasing the Emilia Romagna region of Italy and two regions of Tirol (one being Achensee).
 I took a train from Emilia Romagna to Tirol, which was a beautiful adventure in itself.
 All opinions of my daily adrenalin-fuelled sporting endeavours remain my own because I’m just a crazy adventure-seeking girl.